The holonomy of a singular leaf: Homotopy groups of NQ-manifolds

 \subsection{Examples of homotopy groups of NQ-manifolds}

-In this subsection we survey some examples and special cases of the above, mostly already present in the literature.
+In this subsection, we survey some examples and special cases of the above, mostly already present in the literature.

-\begin{example} \normalfont Let $M$ be a manifold and $TM$ its tangent Lie algebroid.
-Then the fundamental groupoid, fundamental groups, resp. $n$-th homotopy groups of $TM$ as an Lie $\infty$-algebroid are just the fundamental groupoid, fundamental group resp. $n$-th homotopy groups of the manifold $M$. \end{example}
+\begin{example} \normalfont Let $M$ be a manifold.
+Then the fundamental groupoid, fundamental groups, resp. $n$-th homotopy groups of $T[1]M$ are the fundamental groupoid, fundamental group resp. $n$-th homotopy groups of the manifold $M$. \end{example}

-\begin{example} \normalfont The fundamental groupoid and the fundamental group of a Lie algebra ${\mathfrak g}$ (seen as an \dg-manifold over a point $pt$) is the simply-connected Lie group $\mathbf G$ that integrating $ {\mathfrak g}$, see \cite{1707.00265,MR1973056}.
-For all $n \geq 2$, the $n$-th homotopy groups of the Lie algebra ${\mathfrak g}$, seen as an NQ-manifold, coincide with the $n$-th homotopy groups of the Lie group $\mathbf G$ (see \cite{Zhu}, Example 3.5).
+\begin{example} \normalfont The fundamental groupoid and the fundamental group of a Lie algebra ${\mathfrak g}$ (seen as an NQ-manifold $\mathfrak g[1]$ over a point $pt$) is the simply-connected Lie group $\mathbf G$ integrating $ {\mathfrak g}$, see \cite{1707.00265,MR1973056}.
+For all $n \geq 2$, the $n$-th homotopy groups of ${\mathfrak g}[1]$ coincide with the $n$-th homotopy groups of the Lie group $\mathbf G$ (see \cite{Zhu}, Example 3.5).
 In equation:

 \end{example}

 \begin{example} \normalfont For a Lie algebroid $A$ our definitions of fundamental groupoid, fundamental groups and $n$-th homotopy groups reduce to the definition given in \cite{1707.00265,MR1973056, Zhu}.
 The fundamental groupoid is the source $s$-connected topological groupoid $\mathbf G$ that integrates the Lie algebroid \cite{1707.00265}: it is a smooth manifold in a neighborhood of $ M$.
 This idea has been widely used in the literature (cf. e.g. \cite{MR1973056, zbMATH01686785}).